SawyerRedstone/SawyerRedstone/README.md

   </div>
 </div>

-Hey there, I'm Sawyer! :octocat:
+Hey there.
+I'm Sawyer! :octocat:

-✨ I'm an enthusiastic coder and love opportunities to get creative with my work!
+I'm an enthusiastic coder and love opportunities to get creative with my work.
 I am most experienced with Python, but I've worked in C++, Prolog, p5.js, and many other languages.

-⚡ My current obsession is machine learning!
-I've just started submitting contest entries to Kaggle, and I don't see myself stopping any time soon.
+(I may have a *slight* obsession with machine learning.)

 <!-- ### Hi there 👋 -->